nicole-dwenger/cdslanguage-cnn/README.md

 ## Results and Discussion
 All results can be found in the `out/` directory of this repository.
 The [classification report](https://github.com/nicole-dwenger/cdslanguage-cnn/blob/master/out/1_lr_classifier/lr_metrics.txt) of the logistic regression classifier indicated, that the model achieved a weighted F1 score of 0.35.
 The [classification report](https://github.com/nicole-dwenger/cdslanguage-cnn/blob/master/out/2_cnn_classifier/cnn_metrics.txt) of the CNN indicated a weighted F1 score of 0.31.
-Thus, only considering the F1 score, the CNN could not really outperform the base line, logistic regression classifier.
+Thus, only considering the F1 score, the CNN could not really outperform the baseline, logistic regression classifier.

-The confusion matricies can be provide more detailed information into which seasons where mixed up or more difficult to classifiy.
+The confusion matrices can be provide more detailed information into which seasons where mixed up or more difficult to classifiy.
 Both the logistic regression classifier and the CNN performed best at classifying season 1 and season 7.
 However, there may be other reasons, e.g. disbalanced data for these results.

 Logistic Regression             | CNN :-------------------------:|:-------------------------: